Comprehensive Neuropsychological ADHD Assessment

 Can I bring a support person with me?

-Absolutely, in fact it is useful to bring along a significant other whether it is a partner, parent, family member or other person who knows you well, in particular, knew you well as a child to participate in the initial one hour interview.
-After this time, we do encourage your support person wait outside of the office if they wish to stay, to allow room for other clients coming and going throughout the day.
+Absolutely, in fact it may be beneficial to bring along a person who knows you well, in particular, knew you well as a child to participate in the initial interview.

 Will I find out the results on the day?